Skip to content

 "The composition is not about painful physical experiences, but is a spiritual quest.

 Besides its physical qualities, Ustvolskaya's work also has spiritual sides.
 Jean Kalman thinks of monks meditating under a roaring waterfall. ,,The composition is not about painful physical experiences, but is a spiritual quest.
 Our project also contains something of the search for a mystery, for spirituality.
 For my lighting design, space is something that holds a mystery.
 You don't know exactly what is going to happen.
 This is how the audience sits in the room.
-It expects music and dance and has an idea about what it is going to see.
+It expects music and dance and has an idea about what it will see.
 But then comes 'SHIROKURO', a disruptive experience.
 Ustvolskaya's music alone makes you wince.
 So does the performance as a whole."

 Good to know